 About the CANVAS-COVID Study

-Why: The purpose of this study is to find out how often health events occur after a COVID-19 vaccine.
-The CANVAS surveillance network complements Canada’s passive vaccine safety surveillance system with rapid information early in the COVID-19 vaccine campaign.
+Why: The purpose of this study is to find out how often health events occur after a COVID-19 or influenza vaccine.
+The CANVAS surveillance network complements Canada’s passive vaccine safety surveillance system with rapid information early in the COVID-19 and influenza vaccine campaign.

 Who: You can take part in this study if you have an email address, telephone number and a device to answer online surveys.
-If you have been vaccinated click here.
-If you have not been vaccinated click here.
+If your child is 6 months to 4 years of age and has been vaccinated in the last 7 days click here.
+If you or your child is 5 years or older and have been vaccinated with a third or fourth COVID-19 dose or influenza vaccine in the last 7 days click here.
+If it has been longer than 7 days since you or your child’s first vaccine you cannot participate.

-Where: This study will take place in 5 Provinces and Territories: British Columbia, Alberta, Ontario, Nova Scotia, and the Yukon.
+Where: This study will take place in 8 provinces and territories: British Columbia, Alberta, Ontario, Quebec, Nova Scotia, PEI , Yukon and the Northwest Territories.

 How your participation makes a difference: